Born: 23rd June 1856 Leith, Edinburgh

 and due to the controversy the sales at home and abroad increased dramatically.

-quayside.
-He knew his son George was among the crowd and Ben started to make a signal by rubbing his chest violently with quick
+people on the quayside.
+He knew his son George was among the crowd and Ben started to make a signal by rubbing his chest violently

-downward strokes of his right hand, just like the old golfing fore-runners would signal their masters that the ball was lying well
+with quick downward strokes of his right hand, just like the old golfing fore-runners would signal their masters that the ball was

-and on the fairway.
+lying well and on the fairway.
 Ben's signal to his son was 'All's Well'.
-Father and son played in the US Open while their family waited
+Father and son played in the US Open while their family

 This route to the USA was well used by many former Sayers apprentices.
 James Kelly Thomson was the first to be appointed assistant